MTG implementation

 • MTG: The MTG encoding of the node (see below, or NodeMTG)

-The MTG field of a node describes the topology encoding of the node: its type of link with its parent (decompose: /, follow: <, and branch: +), its symbol, index, and scale (see Node MTG and attributes and The MTG section for more details).
-The MTG field must be encoded in a data structure called NodeMTG or in a MutableNodeMTG.
-They have four fields corresponding to the topology encoding:
+The MTG field of a node describes how the node is positioned in the graph: link with parent (/, <, +), symbol, index, and scale (see Node MTG and attributes and The MTG section for more details).
+It is stored as NodeMTG or MutableNodeMTG.
+These types have four fields:

 fieldnames(NodeMTG)